gatsbyjs/gatsby/docs/blog/2020-03-30-Fast-Secure-Flexible-MagMutual/index.md

 ## The Solution

-A fully decoupled Drupal 8 system powered by the Gatsbyjs platform lifted the burden from MagMutual’s technology team and put content authors in the driver’s seat.
+A fully decoupled Drupal 8 system powered by the Gatsby platform lifted the burden from MagMutual’s technology team and put content authors in the driver’s seat.
 The Drupal 8 backend provides a powerful capacity for content modeling.
 Gatsby, the presentation layer, adds a robust dimension of UI flexibility and performance.

 ![Mission statement page on MagMutual.com](./MagMutual_mission.png)